ben-herm/Isracard-Assignment/README.md

 ``` ruby
 /gradlew assembleRelease
 ```
-in your CMD or build it directly with your Android studios.
+in your Cmd or build it directly with your Android studios.

-**note** - > This is the release version. but for testing the app you can use the defualt debug keystore as well.
+**note** - > this is the release version. but for testing the app you can use the defualt debug keystore as well.